EMBRYOPSIDA Pirani & Prado

 METTENIUSACEAE Schnizlein Back to Metteniusales

-Evergreen trees; chemistry?, tanniniferous cells; cork?; vessel elements (with simple perforation plates - Raphiostylis), [680Raphiostylis-] 860-2,230(-2,800) µm long, fibres [1,150-]1,680-4,240(-4,900) µm long; xylem parenchyma various; nodes (1:1 - Raphiostylis; 5:5 - Metteniusa); petiole bundle V-shaped to annular with up to three pairs of wing bundles, or annular, lacking pericyclic fibres; (haits t-shaped; stellate); stomata anomocytic to cyclocytic; mesophyll fibres/sclereids +; leaves spiral or distichous, lamina (vernation conduplicate, margins entire (toothed - Calatola); (plant dioecious); inflorescence cymose/thyrsiform, pedicels articulated; K short, quincuncial, C (0), (adaxial hairs +), tube +, formation late [Metteniusa], or 0; (A ± extrorse, monothecal - Emmotum group), (connective with appendages), (prolonged), (connective massive, anthers long, thecae with 4 vertical rows of locellae, locelli dehiscing individually, endothecium 0 - Metteniusa); nectary 0/+; (G with 5 carpels, 2 smallest carpels each with 1 ovule - Metteniusa), (3 carpels each with 1-2 ovules - Emmotum), G ?opposite C, style very short to long, stigma punctate; ovules collateral to superposed, apotropous, funicle massive [Metteniusa], integument ca 6 cells across, parietal tissue 0 [Apodytes], or 20+ cells across, vascularized [Metteniusa], or bitegmic, micropyle endostomal, outer integument 3-5 cells across, inner integument 3-4 cells across, "crassinucellate" [Emmotum]; fruit (very asymmetric); (seed ruminate); seed coat thin, vascularized [Metteniusa]; embryo short (long), (curved); n = 20, ?22; seedlings with hypocotyl, phanerocotylar.
+Evergreen trees; chemistry?, tanniniferous cells; cork?; vessel elements (with simple perforation plates - Raphiostylis), [680Raphiostylis-] 860-2,230(-2,800) µm long, fibres [1,150-]1,680-4,240(-4,900) µm long; xylem parenchyma various; nodes (1:1 - Raphiostylis; 5:5 - Metteniusa); petiole bundle V-shaped to annular with up to three pairs of wing bundles, or annular, lacking pericyclic fibres; (hairs t-shaped; stellate); stomata anomocytic to cyclocytic; mesophyll fibres/sclereids +; leaves spiral or 2-ranked, lamina vernation conduplicate, margins entire (toothed - Calatola); (plant dioecious); inflorescence cymose/thyrsiform, pedicels articulated; K short, quincuncial, C (0), connate, tube formation late [Metteniusa], or 0, (hairs along adaxial ridge, secretory - Metteniusa); (A ± extrorse, monothecal - Emmotum group), (connective with appendages), (prolonged), (connective massive, anthers long, thecae with 4 vertical rows of locellae, locelli dehiscing individually, endothecium 0 - Metteniusa); nectary 0/+; (G with 5 carpels, 2 smallest carpels each with 1 ovule - Metteniusa), (3 carpels each with 1-2 ovules - Emmotum), G ?opposite C, style very short to long, stigma punctate; ovules collateral to superposed, apotropous, funicle massive [Metteniusa], integument ca 6 cells across, parietal tissue 0 [Apodytes], or 20+ cells across, vascularized [Metteniusa], or bitegmic, micropyle endostomal, outer integument 3-5 cells across, inner integument 3-4 cells across, "crassinucellate" [Emmotum]; fruit (very asymmetric); (seed ruminate); seed coat thin, vascularized [Metteniusa]; embryo short (long), (curved); n = 20, ?22; seedlings with hypocotyl, phanerocotylar.

 10[list]/49: Tropical (map: from Sleumer 1971a; Lozano C. & Lozano 1988).
 [Photo - Flower.]